Weisslu/PWApp/JOSSPaper/paper.md

 # Disclaimer

-This app is highly influenced by the [4D Flow PWV Tool](https://www.github.com/schrau24/4DFlowPWVTool) by Eric Schrauben [@EricSchrauben;@SchraubenWaahlinAmbarkiSpaakMalmWiebenEklund:2015].
+Parts of the app use code from the [4D Flow PWV Tool](https://www.github.com/schrau24/4DFlowPWVTool) by Eric Schrauben [@EricSchrauben;@SchraubenWaahlinAmbarkiSpaakMalmWiebenEklund:2015], specifically the Wavelet, Cross-Correlation, and Maximum Likelihood Estimation methods for pulse wave velocity estimation as well as the branch identification algorithm.
 HUV is an inventor on Cornell University patents related to this research.

 # Acknowledgements

-HUV acknowledges support from the Nancy M. and Samuel C. Fleming Research Scholar Award in Intercampus Collaborations, Cornell University.
 RR and SH were funded in part by the Austrian Science Fund (FWF) SFB 10.55776/F68 ``Tomography Across the Scales'', project F6805-N36 (Tomography in Astronomy).
 For open access purposes, the authors have applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
 LW is partially supported by the State of Upper Austria.

 # References